 Purito Galacto Niacin 97 Power Essence

 Now you know how flexible the Galactomyces Ferment Filtrate is.
 Yes, it may not be for everyone, but its benefits win over its bad side.
-Most skin types can benefit greatly from Galactomyces Ferment Filtrate.
+Most skin types can benefit significantly from Galactomyces.

 And don’t forget: do not use Galactomyces Ferment Filtrate on your face if you suffer from Malassezia-induced skin conditions.
 This includes psoriasis, eczema, and other infections.